swarajd/code-analysis-guide/chapter1/integers-and-operators/operators/binary-operators.md

 ### Modulus

-The modulus operator looks as such: `%`.
+The modulus operator looks like this: `%`.
 The modulus operator gives you the remainder between two numbers if you divide them.
 Lets look at a few examples:

 ```
 int a = 1 % 3;  // 1